jbonAA/Stars/README.md

 ### Welcome to Stars

 Started by seeding restaurant data in a few cities.
 Users can signup, login, and demo the website as a guest.
-We can begin by filtering our index by location and dive deeper looking at each individual show page.
+We can begin with filtering our index by location and dive deeper, looking at each individual restaurant.
-From there, logged in users can post reviews that dynamically update ratings for a particular restaurant.
+From there, logged in users can post reviews that dynamically update ratings.

 ![Screen Shot 2019-11-15 at 10 38 07 AM](https://user-images.githubusercontent.com/52093281/68966918-10679700-0794-11ea-96b7-b6ddc956a83c.png)